lyteword/chspurgeon-tod/volume-4/psalm-82.md

 **Verse 5.**

-1\.The characters of wicked princes.
+1\.
+The characters of wicked princes.

 (a) Ignorance: *They know not.*